barn2plugins/document-library-lite/readme.txt

 This WordPress file manager plugin will save you a huge amount of time on your download management.
 It adds a dedicated 'Documents' section to the WP Media Library where you can manage documents separately from images and other media types.
 If you’ve ever wanted Media Library categories then you can filter the media library to view document files only.

-As well as benefiting you, *Document Library for WordPress* also makes things easier for your users.
+As well as benefiting you, *Document Library Lite* also makes things easier for your users.
 Instead of having to read through a long list of document links, they can use the instant search box, sortable columns and category filters to find exactly what they’re looking for.
 They can then click to download documents of any file type straight to their computer or mobile device.

 To get started with this WordPress download manager plugin, simply install the plugin, start adding documents and they will instantly appear on the ‘Document Library’ page.
 You can also use the `[doc_library]` shortcode to insert document libraries anywhere.

-**Document Library for WordPress (free) includes:**
+**Document Library Lite (free) includes:**

 * Easy document management - add documents of any file type, plus all the document data you want to display.
 * List documents in searchable, sortable tables.